 CIOs face a variety of new IT challenges and opportunities in 2019.
 Leading industry analysts expect to see a greater shift to the cloud, increased focus on digital user experience, and the adoption of better code management practices from development teams to IT infrastructure.
-Connected to all of these trends is the continuing adoption of AI in the enterprise and the need for better practices for using data science.
+Connected to all these trends is the continuing adoption of AI in the enterprise and the need for better practices for using data science.

 Language interface becomes key part of the digital user experience